faceless2/zpath/README.md

 * **Why not use XPath?** It only applies to XML.
 Also, it has a grammar which <strike>is peculiar</strike> I struggle to remember without a cheat-sheet.
 Expressions are largely interchangeable across most programming languages; Paths are implemented the same way in URLs and files.
 These concepts are familiar and should be reused if at all possible.
 * **Why don't you have a function that does X?** - I want a core set of concepts that translates to all structures.
 But please suggest it in the issues.
 * **Are there other implementations?** No, but I would welcome them.
 The code is fairly concise and the concepts simple - it should port easily to most languages.
+* **[Mustache](http://mustache.github.io) or [Handlebars](https://handlebarsjs.com) are simpler** Only on the surface.
+Logic-less templates are myth; logic is _always_ required, the question is where you put it.
+These solutions move all the complexity to the model, usually requiring custom accessor methods or twisting the model to fit the template.
+Other solutions like JSP go the other way, mixing code and tags in a terrible punctuation soup.
+XSLT is XML specific so it's verbose, overcomplex and not à la mode, but is twinned with XPath and has the right sort of ideas.
+ZPath and ZTemplate are inspired by XSLT, focussing on sets of nodes, but ensuring all the complexity is in one place: ZPath.